Ian Anderson (baseball)

-Ian Theodore Anderson (born May 2, 1998) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
-Anderson was selected out of high school by the Braves with the third overall pick of the 2016 MLB draft.
-He made his major league debut in 2020.
-Anderson won a World Series ring in 2021 as a member of the Atlanta Braves.
+Ian Theodore Anderson (born May 2, 1998) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves and Los Angeles Angels.
+Anderson was selected out of high school by the Braves with the third overall pick of the 2016 MLB draft, and made his MLB debut in 2020.
+Anderson won a World Series ring in 2021 as a member of the Braves.

 Amateur baseball

 Anderson played in the 2013 14-and-under Babe Ruth League World Series in Moses Lake, Washington, with his team from Clifton Park, New York.
 Anderson's team finished third, and he was named to the all-defensive team as a pitcher.
 The squad was managed by Tom Huerter, father of teammate and future NBA player Kevin Huerter.

 Anderson attended Shenendehowa High School in Clifton Park, New York.
 As a junior, he was 6–1 with a 0.66 earned run average (ERA) and 91 strikeouts.
 In August 2015, he played in Perfect Game All-American Classic at Petco Park.
 That same summer, he played for the 18U National Team that won the World Cup.
 In 2016, he helped lead Shenendehowa to a Class AA state championship.

 Anderson graduated from Shenendehowa in 2016.
 He committed to play college baseball at Vanderbilt.